br3ndonland/inboard/README.md

 ## Description

-This repo is inspired by [tiangolo/uvicorn-gunicorn-docker](https://github.com/tiangolo/uvicorn-gunicorn-docker), with the following advantages:
+This repo provides [Docker images](https://github.com/users/br3ndonland/packages/container/inboard/29204) and a [PyPI package](https://pypi.org/project/inboard/) with useful utilities for Python web servers.
+It is inspired by [tiangolo/uvicorn-gunicorn-docker](https://github.com/tiangolo/uvicorn-gunicorn-docker), with the following advantages:

 - **One repo**.
 The tiangolo/uvicorn-gunicorn images are in at least three separate repos ([tiangolo/uvicorn-gunicorn-docker](https://github.com/tiangolo/uvicorn-gunicorn-docker), [tiangolo/uvicorn-gunicorn-fastapi-docker](https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker), and [tiangolo/uvicorn-gunicorn-starlette-docker](https://github.com/tiangolo/uvicorn-gunicorn-starlette-docker)), with large amounts of code duplication, making maintenance difficult for an [already-busy maintainer](https://github.com/encode/uvicorn/pull/705#issuecomment-660042305).
 This repo combines three into one.
 - **One _Dockerfile_.** This repo leverages [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) to produce multiple Docker images from one _Dockerfile_.